Menu

 Debunking the Mystique: Breaking Down the Neuro Assessment for Novice Neuro Nurses Utilizing Simulation

-10:40 am – 11:10 pm CDT (0.5 CE contact hour)
+10:40 am – 11:10 pm CDT (0.5 CE contact hours)

 Come one, come all to Neuro Assessment Simulation!
 This presentation explores how educators can interactively address knowledge, skill and practice gaps in neuro assessment proficiency for novice nurses.
 Education is becoming more technologically driven through online presentations and modules, but this style excludes tangible learning and human interaction which is key to learning neuro assessments.
 The presenters will be interactive utilizing brain models, visual aids and videos of the simulation.
 The audience will leave with a new perspective on teaching novice nurses to build confidence, comfort, and efficiency in neuro assessments.
 Let's turn off the computer and meet in person!